Table of contents

 Here’s how you start.
-Organize the expenses section of your spreadsheet into needs and wants.
+First, organize the expenses section of your spreadsheet into needs and wants.
 And for the next month, stick to just your needs as much as you can.

 In the above Cash Flow Plan, you now have a better picture of where you’ve been spending your money.
 It’s also the point you need to ask yourself about how much you spend.
-And how about the other fixed costs like the Credit Card payments (Are you just making minimum payments?), Student debt, etc. While some categories are easier to cut than others, there are almost always places to improve.
+You won’t be able to become financially independent unless you control your spending!
+For example, how about the other fixed costs like the Credit Card payments (Are you just making minimum payments?), Student debt, etc. While some categories are easier to cut than others, there are almost always places to improve.

 Society is generally quite knowledgeable about how much and when their income arrives, but rarely devotes more than a fraction of that time focusing on their expenses!

 My favorite way to start an expense cutting campaign is to make it into a game.
 Patience is key – it’s something that will take time to get right.
 First, start slow and work out the easy categories first.
 Start with Shopping and Restaurants.
 Then, set a goal of cutting these categories’ worst month by 50%.
 For instance, in the above cash flow example, the person spent nearly $1,500 in December on restaurants.
 Consider setting a goal to cut that in half (I.e., $750/mo).
 And then, think about ways you might be successful in doing so.
 E.g., could you bring food to work (For lunch) or make your coffee at home, and bring it with you outside?

 For the shopping category, ask yourself the next time you consider buying X or Y the following questions: “Do I REALLY need this” and “Can I live without it”?